 - Home & Workshop Products

-John Deere: What led to the building of this new vessel?
+John Deere: What led to the building of this new commercial fishing vessel?

 Blocher: We build heavy-gauge aluminum boats.
 During an International Workboat Show, we were approached to build a bay boat.
 Our general manager and I traveled to Bristol Bay and started looking at boats, talking with fishermen, and found out what worked and what did not.